Amzn-Matt/Amzn-Matt/README.md

 ### Hi there 👋 I'm Matthew Sanchez

-I am a software developer from a social work background.
+I am a software engineer from a social work background.

-I began my coding journey in April of 2023 and my goal now is to apply my developer skills to further my career as a software developer.
+I began my coding journey in April of 2023 and my goal now is to apply my developer skills to further my career as a software engineer.

 I am proficent in Javascript and React.
 I am currently learning python.